Vitamin C: benefits, dosage, contraindications

 Vitamin C deficiency ✪✪✪✪✪

-Vitamin C deficiency is common in at-risk populations (single men, the elderly, the homeless, psychiatric disorders) and under-evaluated in the general population.
-Scurvy is a disease that occurs after three months of complete deficiency in ascorbic acid, which comes primarily from fresh fruits and vegetables.
-Clinical manifestations include asthenia, myalgias, arthralgias, vascular purpura, hemorrhagic syndrome, and later dental manifestations: gingival bleeding and tooth loss.
+Vitamin C deficiency is common in at-risk populations (single men, elderly people, homeless individuals, those with psychiatric disorders) and underrecognized in the general population.
+Scurvy is a disease that occurs after three months of total ascorbic acid deficiency, which comes mainly from fresh fruits and vegetables.
+Clinical manifestations include asthenia, myalgias, arthralgias, a vascular purpura, a hemorrhagic syndrome, and later stomatological manifestations: bleeding gums and tooth loss.
 Biological signs are nonspecific: anemia, hypocholesterolemia, hypoalbuminemia.
-Treatment of scurvy involves administering 1 g of vitamin C divided into multiple daily doses (intestinal absorption and renal excretion are saturable from 100 mg of intake), usually orally for 15 days, parenterally in case of malabsorption.
+Treatment of scurvy consists of administering 1 g of vitamin C divided into several daily doses (intestinal absorption and renal excretion are saturable from an intake of 100 mg), for 15 days orally in most cases, and parenterally in case of malabsorption.
 The hemorrhagic syndrome disappears within 48 hours and overall improvement occurs within 15 days.

 Posologie

-Vitamin C seems to increase T lymphocyte activity, phagocyte function, leukocyte mobility, and possibly antibody and interferon production.
-Additionally, some researchers believe that vitamin C levels in white blood cells decrease at the onset of a cold and that increasing vitamin C intake may be beneficial.
-EFSA acknowledges that 200 mg of vitamin C in addition to the recommended daily allowance (100 mg per day) contributes to the normal functioning of the immune system during and after intense physical exertion.
+Vitamin C appears to increase T-lymphocyte activity, phagocyte function, leukocyte mobility and possibly the production of antibodies and interferon.
+Furthermore, some researchers believe that vitamin C levels in white blood cells decrease at the onset of a cold and that increasing vitamin C intake may be beneficial.
+EFSA recognizes that an additional 200 mg of vitamin C on top of the recommended daily intake (100 mg per day) contributes to the normal functioning of the immune system during and after intense physical exercise.

 Posologie